 A good DIY estimate is important even when you’re hiring an installer.
 It helps you get a good deal, budget, and decide which floor is best for you.

-Besides the floor cost estimator, we’ll also cover:
+Besides the floor cost estimate, we’ll also cover:

 Want to ignore all the details of calculating flooring project costs and have us estimate it for you?

 It can also be used to compare the costs of different types of flooring (eg hardwood vs carpet) or different qualities (eg 5-year laminate vs 15-year laminate).

 - Enter the type of floor

 - Enter the total square footage of your project OR number of rooms

 - Choose the quality of the flooring you want: budget, average, or most durable

 Measuring floors is easy with a few exceptions.
 Here’s how to do it: